marco262/my_wiki/data/pirates/gm_notes/gm-notes.md

 * String quests together (e.g. during goblin hunting, plant hook to another quest)
     * Hooks in some quests can be just partial hooks to later quests; need multiple hooks to get later quests
 * Drop connections in some places to history of raiding/connection to lieutenants
-* Come up with stories of the Dread Pirate Lord when he was a youngin that he can use or advice or parables
+* Come up with stories of the Dread Pirate Lord when he was a youngun that he can use or advice or parables

 # Resources